Process

 Phases Of A Project

-While each job comes with its own particular set of needs every job can be broken down into three distinct phases; 1.
-Ideation/Sketches; 2.
-Revisions; and 3.
+While each job comes with its own particular set of needs every job can be broken down into four distinct phases; 1.
+Ideation; 2.
+Sketches; 3.
+Revisions; and 4.
 Finals.
 The following is an example of this process.
 Regardless of the project or particular illustration style that you’re after, the same general process applies.

-Once an agreement has been made on cost and timing I then set to work on rough sketches.
-For this job only one initial sketch was required, some jobs may require more.
-The initial sketch is loose in nature and lacking fine detail.
-The main idea here is to quickly communicate the composition of the illustration before investing too much time in a direction that may not be the right one for the client.
+In the example provided below, one initial sketch was required, your project may require more.
+Most initial sketches are loose in nature and lacking in fine detail.
+The main idea here is to quickly communicate the composition and general mood of the illustration before investing too much time in a direction that may not be the right fit for your project.
+These sketches will then be presented to you.

 Toolkit